-- The knowledge acquired in this module provides the building blocks for further study in IRPH, especially for "Empires and Nation States," "Advanced International Relations Theory," and "History of Globalization" (CORE modules). - The module is a prerequisite for the "History of Globalization" (IRPH CORE module) and the IRPH Specialization Course on "Everyday Life under Dictatorships."
+• The knowledge acquired in this module provides the building blocks for further study in IRPH, especially for "Empires and Nation States," "Advanced International Relations Theory," and "History of Globalization" (CORE modules).

-Examination Type: Module Examination Assessment Type: Written Examination ition
+Examination Type: Module Examination Assessment Type: Written Examination

+Scope: All intended learning outcomes of the module.
 Completion: To pass this module, the examination has to be passed with at least 45%.